icml-ml4lms/icml-ml4lms.github.io/_pages/submissions.md

 Check the [Prizes Page](/prizes) for more details

 ### IQ Capital Fast-track conversations
-Once decisions are made on June 17th, IQ Capital will review the accepted submissions.
-Up to three papers demonstrating high commercialization potential—such as those that could evolve into startups or marketable products—will be selected by IQ Capital for fast-track funding discussions.
+Once decisions are made on June 17th, IQ Capital will review the accepted submissions and select the Most Commercially Exciting Research Papers.
+Up to three papers demonstrating high commercialization potential — such as those that could evolve into startups or marketable products—will be selected by IQ Capital for fast-track funding discussions.
 The selection is solely at the discretion of IQ Capital, and the organisers will have no influence on their criteria or decision-making process.

 ### I still have questions!